lincoln5702/lincoln5702.github.io/docs/linux/Inode.md

 Each partitions on a Filesystem has an i-node table which contains information about the files and directories.
-In the previous 'booting process of Linux' document I briefly mentioned about the partitions and it's constituents.
+In the previous 'boot process of Linux' document I briefly mentioned about the partitions and it's constituents.
 I am only going to discuss about the super block here.
 One of the function of a super block is  storing the size of the i-node table.
-The super block also contains the location of the inode for / (root ) directory.
+The super block also contains the location of the inode for / (root) directory.
 An inode table consists of the following information:
-- File type (directory, file, symbolic link)
+* File type (directory, file, symbolic link)
-- Owner (also UID of the file)
+* Owner (also UID of the file)
-- Group (also GID of the file)
+* Group (also GID of the file)
-- Access permissions for owner, group and others
+* Access permissions for owner, group and others
-- Timestamps (time of last access)
+* Timestamps (time of last access)
-- Number of hardlinks to a file
+* Number of hardlinks to a file
-- Size of file in bytes
+* Size of file in bytes
-- pointers to the data blocks of the file
+* pointers to the data blocks of the file
 ![](attachments/Inode_one.png)
 ### In-depth Understanding
 I will take above figure as a reference to analyze inode in depth.
 Here we are looking at the inode entry of /etc/passwd file.
 This file stores the user's login information such as user's name, gid, uid, login shell.
 To reach passwd file / (root) needs to be accessed and it has it's own separate inode entry. / is determined from the super block itself.
 The inode information for the / such as permission, type, uid and gid is used by the underlying C programming to determine if we can access it.
 If so / which is a directory in itself has the inode pointer to the /etc (7 here).
 Now the process is repeated for /etc which has the passwd file and it's  pointer (6422 here).
 Using the pointer of passwd /etc/passwd file is accessed.